skip to main |

-Presbyterians: Gay Clergy Yes, Gay Marriage No, The Advocate
+Presbyterians: Gay Clergy Yes, Gay Marriage No,

 Delegates at the general assembly of the Presbyterian Church (U.S.A.) voted Thursday in Minneapolis to advance a proposal to allow gay clergy, but they decided against allowing same-sex marriages by a close margin.
 The gay clergy proposal now must be approved by a majority of the church’s 173 presbyteries, which rejected a similar measure two years ago.

-Presbyterian decision reflects deep divisions, Minneapolis Star Tribune
+Presbyterian decision reflects deep divisions,

 For the Rev. Ray Bagnuolo, the Presbyterian Church's decision to table a landmark proposal permitting same-sex marriage was a slap on the face.